F.A.Q.

 Other frequently asked questions

-Waste heat is an energy resource.
-“Waste heat” is the term used for heat energy that is generated as a by-product of a man-made activity, such as an industrial process, power generation, or comfort heat (e.g., HVAC) Similar to “natural” heat energy resources like solar and geothermal, the excess thermal energy (or wasted heat) produced by industrial processes is captured and converted to usable energy (or electric power) via appropriate technology.
+Waste heat is an energy resource and is the term used for thermal energy that is generated as a by-product of an activity such as an industrial process.
+Similar to “natural” heat energy resources like solar and geothermal, the excess thermal energy (or wasted heat) produced by industrial processes can be captured and converted to usable energy (or electric power) via appropriate technology.
+Waste heat also includes excess industrial pressure that is otherwise unutilized and can provide useful electrical or mechanical energy via expansion.

 Both waste heat to power (WHP) and combined heat to power (CHP) capture and utilize a waste heat resource.